Students of Colour & Black Leaders

 Empowering.
 Identity.

-Facilitated by Black trainers, it explores notions of community, identity and leadership from the perspective of those from racialised groups.
 Students investigate how to use their personal resources to develop their skills and qualities, generating supportive relationships that build belonging and community.
 Students look at who it is they want to be for themselves and others; about what it means to be a visible leader who can inspire the next generation.

 “It changed my life.
 I’m in action in a way I wouldn’t have thought possible before.
 I’ve realised that I matter.
-That as a black student my input, my opinion, my experience counts.
-So I’ve got a plan to play an even bigger role in the university”
+That as a Black student, my input, my opinion, my experience counts.
+So I’ve got a plan to play an even bigger role in the university.”

 Student, Nottingham Trent University